DefenderK/GetBHELogs/README.md

 # BHE Logs Collector 2.0
 Collector tool to get: Windows event logs, BloodHound Enterprise (BHE) SharpHound and/or AzureHound service artifacts into a single zip.
-Designed for support and troubleshooting, with both interactive and fully non-interactive modes.
+Designed for support and troubleshooting.

 ---